uzairamer/covid-dataset-pipeline/README.md

 + POSTGRES_USER=<your-user>
 + POSTGRES_PASSWORD=<your-password>
 ```
-In the project root run the following command to initialize airflow and create a default user
+In the project root, run the following command to initialize airflow and create the default user
 ```sh
 docker-compose up airflow-init
 ```
 Now, for Airflow UI, username:password will be `airflow:airflow`

 Now run the following command to initialize all containers. `--build` flag makes sure the containers are built before launch.
-This flag is default for the first run.
+This flag is default for the first build.
 ```sh
 docker-compose up --build
 ```
-The airflow UI can be accessed on `http://localhost:8080`
+The Airflow UI can be accessed on `http://localhost:8080`
 ### Airflow UI
 ![](airflowui.png)